-Browse Around Borough Market
+1. Browse Around Borough Market

 Borough Market is one of the most popular in London, and for good reason.
 There are dozens of food shops and stalls in the market, catering to both locals and tourists.
 You have your pick of about a dozen street food stalls where you can grab a mouthwatering pork sandwich, or some of the best Caribbean food.

 Just remember, it’s super popular, so it’s best not to go directly at lunch time, if possible.
 There are plenty of choices for breakfast too, so maybe try to make it your first stop of the day (10am).

 Borough Market also features market talks where they discuss a variety of food-related topics.
 And there’s a demo kitchen too, where you can watch various recipes being made.

-Relax and Have Some Tea, Like the English Do
+3. Relax and Have Some Tea, Like the English Do

 Afternoon tea is such a quintessentially English thing to do.
 Of course, you should slow down long enough to experience afternoon tea at least once while you’re in London.
 If you’re looking for somewhere to have afternoon tea in London, you really don’t have to look very hard.